carbon-language/carbon-lang/docs/project/goals.md

 set expectations for people joining, and to help remind and anchor us on consistent standards.
 It is also important that we hold ourselves accountable to these expectations and have real and meaningful mechanisms to moderate the community.
-When behavior steps outside of our expectations, we need tools, process, and policy for how we will recognize and correct it.
+When behavior steps outside of our expectations, we need tools, processes, and policy for how we will recognize and correct it.

 **An open, inclusive process for Carbon changes.** The community needs to be able to effectively engage in the direction and evolution of the project and language, while keeping the process efficient and effective.
 That means we need an open, inclusive process where everyone feels comfortable participating.
-Community members should understand how and why decisions are made, and have the ability to both influence them before they occur and give feedback afterward.
+Community members should understand how and why decisions are made and have the ability to both influence them before they occur and give feedback afterward.
 We want to use this process to also ensure we stick to our language priorities and have clear rationales for all of our technical designs and decisions.